DarkmatterVale/regex4dummies/DESCRIPTION.rst

 Patch Notes
 -------------

+( Latest ) v1.3.2: Developer feature update, semantic parser update, and a literal parser update

+- Custom literal parsers can now be created!
+Documentation will be on the website shortly for those eager to develop their own literal parsers
+- Prepositional phrases are now gathered by all parsers.
+As seen above, they can be seen by calling "objects.prepositional_phrases"
+- The scope of the literal parser has increased.
+Previously, only single sentences were compared to other single sentences before.
+Now, in addition to single sentence comparisons, multi-sentence comparisons are completed.

+Released on 7/8/15 ( July 8, 2015 )

-( Latest ) Version 1.3.1: Bug fix and minor background code
+Version 1.3.1: Bug fix and minor background code

 - nlpnet parser bug fix.
 This might have caused a fatal error.
 To be sure the bug will never affect you, or to fix the bug, update to the most recent version
 - Tests have been updated.
 The code is better tested and will contain fewer bugs at future release times